aboodmagdy1/Adds-website/README.md

 ## API Documentation

 The API documentation is available via Swagger.
-You can view the documentation by visiting:
+You can view the documentation by runs the app and visiting:

 - [Development Environment](http://localhost:3000/api)